Emergent Hierarchy in Localized States of Organic Quantum Chains: Results

-Setting the scattering problem as shown in Fig.~\ref{fig:transport_coupled}(a), the electronic properties are obtained by considering the left and right leads composed of $N_1$-OQCs, and the center region formed by a piece of $N_1$-OQC attached to the molecule.
-The localized states of the molecule are represented by gray dashed vertical lines exhibited together with the conductance results for the uncoupled N$_1$-OQC and the coupled system composed of chain+precursor+corral, represented by blue and black curves, respectively, in Fig.~\ref{fig:transport_coupled}(b).
-The attachment of the molecule to the OQC affects the ballistic transport of the original $N_1$-OQC (blue curves) usually reducing the typical 1D channel of the $2e^2/h$ quantum flux.
+The transport properties of the coupled system are explored by setting the scattering problem as shown in Fig.~\ref{fig:transport_coupled}(a), i.e. considering the left and right leads composed of $N_1$-OQC, and the center region formed by a piece of $N_1$-OQC attached to the molecule.
+Localized states of the molecule are represented by gray dashed vertical lines exhibited together with the conductance results for the uncoupled N$_1$-OQC and the coupled system composed of chain+precursor+corral, represented by blue and black curves, respectively, in Fig.~\ref{fig:transport_coupled}(b).
+The molecule coupling to the OQC affects the ballistic transport of the original $N_1$-OQC (blue curves) usually reducing the typical 1D channel of the $2e^2/h$ quantum conductance.
 However, at particular energy values, more dramatic changes are achieved, such as full conduction suppression or resonant state.

-When spatially coupled, molecular states and chain continuum states may coexist, giving rise to different responses, here distinguished by conductive, constricted and resonant cases, as shown in the normalized local transmission results in Fig.~\ref{fig:transport_coupled}(c-e) with insets highlighting each particular physical phenomena.
-The local transmission results of panels (c) and (e) are examples in which the $G(E)$ values match perfectly with energy states of the molecule (red dots).
-However, in the resonant case, the electrons are trapped at very narrowed energy ranges, exhibiting almost ballistic transport.
-For the conductive case, the molecular states seem to be absorbed by the continuum of the OQC.
-Moreover, such local transmission exhibits a preferential central route that crosses the middle of the chain, although all bonds of the chain are effectively visited, differently from those of the corral sites that do not contribute to transmission.
-Interestingly, the resonant case is characterized by a local transmission that occurs in both chain and molecule, due to a small but sufficient percolation wave probability inside the precursor connecting chain and corral (gray shades).
-In fact, the sign is amplified at the internal part of the coupled corral indicated by purple in the color bar, as shown in Fig.~\ref{fig:transport_coupled}(e).
+When spatially coupled, molecular states and the continuum states of the chain can coexist, giving rise to distinct transport responses, here classified as conductive, suppressed, and resonant, as illustrated by the normalized local transmission maps in Fig.~\ref{fig:transport_coupled}(c-e) with the insets highlighting the corresponding physical regimes.
+The local transmission patterns in panels (c) and (e) correspond to cases in which the local transmission is calculated exactly at a discrete molecular energy level (red dots in the conductance plot).
+In the resonant regime, electrons are confined to very narrow energy windows, exhibiting almost ballistic transport.
+In contrast, in the conductive regime, the molecular states are effectively absorbed into the continuum of the OQC.
+In the latter case, the local transmission displays a preferential central route along the chain, although all chain bonds are effectively visited, in contrast to the corral sites, which do not contribute to transmission.
+Interestingly, in the resonant case the local transmission extends over both the chain and the molecule, owing to a small but finite percolation of the electronic states through the precursor connecting the chain and the corral (gray shades).
+In fact, this contribution is further enhanced inside the coupled corral region, as indicated by the purple color scale in Fig.~\ref{fig:transport_coupled}(e).